section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

 Now, when we navigate to the Live screen page, we will see the `console.log` message from the `JoinChannelSuccess` callback.

-This means, we have joined the livestream but we can't see it yet.
-Because we didn't write it yet. :grimacing:
+This means, we have joined the livestream.
+But we can't see it yet because we didn't write it yet. :grimacing:

 #### Displaying the feed
 The next step is to display the Remote Feed of the Host to the Audience and the Local Feed to the Broadcaster.